 HIE staff will network with the agricultural industry, property owners, communities and municipalities to encourage implementation of these practices so they can handle storm water runoff in the most efficient and cost-effective manner.
 HIE also plans to encourage the public to use captured storm water for recreation, wildlife habitat, irrigation and ground water replenishment rather than releasing it to prevent nutrients and other pollutants from entering tidal waters.

 It is understood that human actions over time have damaged the earth’s ecosystems through development and rapid growth.
-HIE intends to play a major role in educating the public about environmental problems, promoting conservation policies and implementing practical solutions.
+HIE intends to play a major role in educating the public about environmental solutions, promoting conservation policies and implementing practical solutions.
 HIE’s practices are aimed at halting and reversing the trends that threaten to destroy marine habitats, tidal waters, bays, tributaries and oceans.
 HIE realizes how important it is to improve water quality, restore habitat for marine species, preserve the biological integrity of marine ecosystems and protect farmers so they can function in the most efficient and cost-effective manner.

 HIE plans to educate farmers, landowners, municipalities, policymakers and the media about cost-effective practices of controlling storm water as a viable means of stopping tidal water pollution in the Chesapeake Bay, the largest estuary in the United States.
 When the efforts of HIE demonstrate positive results, its practices could be a model for other endangered bays and rivers.

-HIE has recently completed Phase I of a “Model Project” where they constructed 4 “Cascading Systems of Wetland Cells” designed to contain all stormwater from a 77 acre drainage area for up to a 50 year storm event.
+HIE has recently completed Phase I of a “Model Project” where they constructed 4 “Cascading Systems of Containment Basins” designed to contain all stormwater from a 77 acre drainage area for up to a 50 year storm event.
 And is seeking grant funding to expand the Project to control all stormwater from a 567 acre drainage area of the upper Hambleton Creek watershed and then expand HIE’s programs to other landowners interested in participating in these programs.

 Phase I contains nearly 400,000 gallons of stormwater at a cost of about $600 per acre these practices could be implemented on the entire Bay watershed, where feasible, which is 25% agricultural, consisting of 87,000 farms or 8.5 million acres.
 To put this in perspective, if a farmer was to use 6 years of the maximum cover crop payment of $100 per acre, these payments would cover the cost of implementing these practices on their farm.